featurist/modelism/README.md

 ### Creating models

-Simple models can be instantiated with property values:
+Models can be instantiated with property values:

 ```JavaScript
 var leftorium = new Company({